GadgetAngel/GA-Voron-Documentation/community/electronics/GadgetAngel/v2_skr13_wiring.md

 ---
 layout: default
-title: "Voron V2 - BTT SKR V1.3 Wiring"
+title: "Voron V2 - BTT SKR V1.3 Wiring for both SPI and UART modes"
 nav_exclude: true
 has_children: true
 has_toc: false
 ---

-# Voron V2 - BTT SKR V1.3 Wiring
+# Voron V2 - BTT SKR V1.3 Wiring for both SPI and UART modes

 ## What is the difference between UART mode and SPI mode?